thegetty/quire-docs/content/community/get-involved.md

 ## Organize an Event

 Organize Quire workshops, webinars, and other events.
 Let us know how we can help support and promote your event.
+In the meantime, browse other [upcoming Quire events](/community/news-events/).

 <div class="action-button">